AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 </tbody>
 </table>

+**Note**: AnyChart themes can contain much more settings than this table presents.
+File with default theme contains all possible chart settings with default values.
+Read more about default theme in [Default Theme section](#default_theme).

 Here is a sample of a dashboard with a column chart, pie chart and a radar with default font altered by the default node in a theme:

 {sample :width 690 :height 220}AS\_Themes\_04{sample}

 ## AnyChart 6.x, 7.0.0 to 7.5.1 look to AnyChart 7.6 Conversion